shaunlowis/satNET/README.md

 This leads to the creation of a self-generating model, requiring only a few highly detailed orbits at convenient locations.

+## **Code Development**

+I am trying to write updates on what I do in github as comments under issues.
+Issues that other people can work on will be [pinned issues](https://github.com/shaunlowis/satNET/issues)

+Please try and write in-line documentation in markdown cells as I think all the development of this model can be initially done in notebooks, then grunty utilities can be moved to python scripts.

 For all code development: Use [nbdev](https://github.com/fastai/nbdev) and jupyter notebooks and python files for utility functions.
 [Here](https://docs.github.com/en/free-pro-team@latest/github/writing-on-github/basic-writing-and-formatting-syntax) are tips on formatting github pages.